GriffinPlus/docker-strongswan/README.md

 The *strongswan* container assists with setting up a basic *Public Key Infrastructure (PKI)*.
 The internal CA maintained by the container itself provides everything needed to generate *server certificates* to authenticate the server, *client certificates* to authenticate clients and a *Certificate Revocation List (CRL)* to disable clients by revoking the corresponding certificates.
 All RSA keys are 4096 bit.
 The expiry period of the CA certificate and the generated CRL is 10 years.
 Such a long expiry period is rather uncommon for CAs, but it ensures that *strongswan* remains working.
 An expired CRL would otherwise block all connections to the VPN server.

 The initialization of the internal CA sets the key/certificate types the CA will use to create its own certificate, server certificates and client certificates.
 Usually the key of the CA is stronger than the key of the server or client, since the key of a root CA is very long-lived and the most important supporting pillar in a PKI.
 RSA certificates are a good choice, if you want to guarantee compatability.
 Almost all clients support RSA, but RSA keys are much bigger than ECC keys providing the same level of security.
 On the other hand, ECC keys are small and therefore cryptographic operations are much faster compared to RSA.
 If you know that your clients support ECC, you will get the best performance using ECC keys.
-As long as quantum computers are not a real threat, a secure and future-proof choice is `rsa4096` or `secp521r1` for the CA and `rsa3072` or `secp384r1` for the server key and client key.
+As long as quantum computers are not a real threat, a secure and future-proof choice is `rsa4096` or `secp384r1` for the CA and `rsa3072` or `secp256r1` for the server key and client keys.

 The following key types are supported: